What places can I sell my used furniture?

 (sold-for-you)

 2).
-Taking your furniture & selling on your behalf (also known as consignment )
+Takes furniture & sells on your behalf

 How the process works